first-gen /fərst•jen/ (n):

 A: SSS and NDAC provide the opportunity for mentors and students to interact with each other.
 Guidelines for the program and mentor/mentee matches are set through these offices, and the program administrator organizes the first reception where mentors and mentees get a chance to meet.
 Problems and concerns should be directed to the program administrator.
 The structure of the relationship and frequency of interaction is left to the mentor/mentee team to accommodate individual preferences and a variety of mentoring needs.

 Q: Whom can I contact if I have any questions?

 A: Please feel free to contact Ronnie Houchin in the Center for Student Engagement at 907-474-5153 or firstname.lastname@example.org.

 First-gen students are an important part of the UAF community: over 50% of UAF students are first-gen. In order to celebrate and support first-gen students, Student Support Services and the Nanook Diversity and Action Center have partnered on the 1st Gen AK initiative which features the following events and programs:

 The National First-Generation College Celebration, observed annually on November 8, honors the anniversary of the signing of the Higher Education Act of 1965.
 Much like other hallmark legislation of that era, such as the Civil Rights Act of 1964 and the Voting Rights Act of 1965, The Higher Education Act was intended to help level a playing field that for too long had been weighed against Americans from minority and low-income backgrounds.
-UAF recognizes National First-Generation College Student Day with a panel of first-gen faculty and staff speaking about their experiences as first-gen students.
+This year, UAf will honor or first-generation community through a week-long series of events.
+Please visit our event website for our event schedule!